Why do a house sitting job application?

 Your first priority

 Before I go into the detail there’s one overarching theme that must permeate all your interactions with your hosts — make the hosts, their pets and their needs your top priority.
-When a host is assessing the applications for house sitting jobs they will be looking for how you can help them.
+When hosts are assessing applications for house sitting jobs they will be looking for how you can help them.
 They want to know what qualities, skills and experiences you’ll bring to the sit.

 While your travel history and fitness expertise might be interesting to you they’re are not necessarily what your host will want to read about.
 Our hosts’ feedback has given us a really good idea of what hosts have appreciated in our approaches.